CYF2000127/RxnIM/README.md

 Go to our [RxnIM.Web demo](https://huggingface.co/spaces/CYF200127/RxnIM) to directly use our tool!

-The input is a chemical reaction image
+The input is a chemical reaction image:
 ![visualization](examples/1.png)
 <div align="center",width="50">
 Example input chemical reaction image.